 Collect for Stripe is an app that allows you to accept credit cards in person using your smartphone or tablet and a Stripe merchant account.
 You can use compatible card readers to accept magstripe or EMV chip cards, or manually enter the card information without using a reader.

-Collect is technically not part of Stripe, but Stripe does officially endorse Collect for use with its credit card processing services.
-The screenshots below show Collect listed on Stripe’s website in the “Works with Stripe” section.
+Collect is technically not part of Stripe, but Stripe does endorse Collect for use with its credit card processing services as a partner.
+The screenshots below show Collect listed on Stripe’s website in the partners section.

 Collect is available for both Android and Apple devices.